karino2/PngNote/README.md

 PngNote is a free, open-source, handwriting note-taking app based on [BOOX SDK](https://github.com/onyx-intl/OnyxAndroidDemo/blob/master/doc/Onyx-Pen-SDK.md).

-Use BOOX SDK: Leverage raw-rendering feature, similar stylus lag to the pre-installed note app.
+- Use BOOX SDK: Leverage raw-rendering feature, similar stylus lag to the pre-installed note app.
-Open-source.
+- Open-source.
-Simple, minimum features: Just pencil, erasure, undo, redo.
+- Simple, minimum features: Just pencil, erasure, undo, redo.
-Open data format: Use serial number png files with plain directories.
+- Open data format: Use serial number png files with plain directories.
 Easy to share data by any folder-sync app.
 No need to export!

 # Supported device

 Here are the supported devices I heard.

-BOOX Note3
+- BOOX Note3
-Nova2
+- Nova2

 Following devices are not working

-Poke3
+- Poke3

 I think most of Onyx devices except for the Poke series are working.

-Also, there is a version for non-BOOX, standard Android devices.
+Also, there is a version for non-BOOX, standard Android devices in branch.
+(I will put apk if someone want)

+# Download apk

+The apks of PngNote are at [https://github.com/karino2/PngNote/releases](https://github.com/karino2/PngNote/releases)

 # Screen shots